adlnet/xAPI-Spec/xAPI.md

 </tr>
 <tr>
 <td>No application</td>
-<td>HTTPBasicAuthentication is used instead of OAuth, since no application is involved.</td>
+<td>HTTP Basic Authentication is used instead of OAuth, since no application is involved.</td>
 <td></br></td>
 </tr>
 <tr>